 Kevin Clash, the puppeteer and voice of Elmo, faced allegations of sexual misconduct in 2012.
 The Tickle Me Elmo South Park parody ‘Stop Touching Me Elmo’ responded to the charges against Clash – in true South Park fashion.
 All three cases were eventually dismissed.

 Have you ever seen Tickle Me Elmo with no fur?
 It’s pretty damn creepy.
-Leave it to the internet to turn a lovable toy into something that nightmares are made from.
-The Canada Science and Technology Museum released a terrifying video of a skinless Tickle Me Elmo, saying, “it’s all in the name of science.”
+Leave it to the internet to turn a lovable toy into something that nightmares are made from (*cough* Long Furby *cough*).
+The Canada Science and Technology Museum released a terrifying video of a skinless Tickle Me Elmo, saying, “It’s all in the name of science.”
 We’re not sold.

 Tickle Me Elmo is back.
 Although he never really went anywhere.
 There’s a whole new generation of Elmo fans who laugh, giggle, and swoon over the plush toy just like kids did over 25 years ago.
 Naturally, a new Tickle Me Elmo 2000’s edition will have a couple more advances than the original, but for the most part, not too much has changed.

 So, what does Tickle Me Elmo say today?
-Well, it wouldn’t be a hit without Elmo coming alive and laughing, “Uh-ha-ha-ha-hee-hee!” and “Elmo is one ticklish monster,” in his quintessential Tickle Me Elmo voice.
-When you squeeze his feet or tummy, he’ll blurt out more Tickle Me Elmo sayings like “Elmo loves to laugh” and “Keep tickling Elmo” to get kids hyped.
+Well, it wouldn’t be a hit without Elmo coming alive and laughing, “Uh-ha-ha-ha-hee-hee!” and “Elmo is one ticklish monster” in his signature high-pitched voice.
+When you squeeze his feet or tummy, he’ll blurt out more iconic sayings like “Elmo loves to laugh” and “Keep tickling Elmo”.

-A cool feature about the updated toy is that the more you tickle him and make him laugh, he’ll start to shake more and laugh even harder.
+A cool feature about the updated toy is that the more you tickle him and make him laugh, he’ll start to shake and laugh even harder.
 Kids today can press Tickle Me Elmo’s tummy or squeeze his foot to hear his funny phrases, giggles, and chuckles.
 The original Tickle Me Elmo only had an activator in his belly.